EmilDohne/PhotoshopAPI/README.md

 > [!WARNING]
 > This section will likely heavily change in the near future

 The intended usage of the PhotoshopAPI is through the LayeredFile struct.
-See a minimal reproducible example below:
+See a minimal reproducible example below.

+For more detailed documentation on design decisions as well as general architecture and examples of how to use please refer to the [docs/](/docs/DOCS.md) directory of this repository

 ### Reading files
 ```cpp